UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

     - No matter of which transfer tool you are using, graphical or in terminal!

 ## Exercises

+!!! warning "You may want to prioritize next session instead!"

 ???- question "Exercise 0: Use the documentation of your HPC cluster"